jxoesneon/LayoutKit/README.md

 ## **Special Thanks** ❤️

-Special thanks to the awesome people who created the awesome tools above!
+Special thanks to Migushthe2nd for the original LayoutKit project, and to the authors of the tools listed above.

 ---